 From July 1917 the USA sent troops to Europe.
 Many families feared for their husbands, fathers, sons and brothers, and waited for news from the front in distant Europe.
 “Safer for Democracy” the world should be after the war, the USA fought for a just cause and for peace.
 So President Wilson had spoken on January 8, 1918, to the Senate and the House of Representatives.

 Chiara had not been ready to let her beloved husband John go.
 “Many of my young men are already on their way to Europe,” he had said, “I cannot let them down.”
 All her thoughts were with him.
 And yet, they often wandered to her German relatives too.
 Sophie, Andras, Lottie, Matthias, and their children, the Bergmanns – what had happened to them?
 Were they still alive?
 She had got to know them as kind and open-minded people who had endured hardships for living their ideals of tolerance and liberty.
 She could not imagine that they were as brutal as “the Hun” and as megalomaniac as “The Kaiser”.

 Wilson’s Fourteen Points

 But why had Germany not responded to the “Fourteen Points” set out by President Wilson on January 8, 1918?
-Wilson wanted peace on the basis of “self-determination of peoples” without victors or conquered.
+Wilson wanted peace based on the “self-determination of peoples” without victors or conquered.

 Chiara could not know that “the Kaiser” had long time since been marginalized.
 Since Chancellor Bethmann-Hollweg’s forced resignation in summer 1917, the High Command, precisely General Ludendorff, determined German politics.
 De facto it was a military dictatorship.
 The High Command outright rejected the “Fourteen Points”.